10 Outstanding Employee Appreciation Ideas Your Staff Will Remember

 Recognition is performance-based and generally measured against what other employees have been able to accomplish in the past.
 When you give recognition, it typically aims to recognize employees who have met or surpassed company expectations.
 This may be a well-researched presentation, a big sale, or a new organizational system, and usually acknowledges a specific, measurable action.

-Because employee recognition is a form of work appreciation, it has nothing to do with an employee’s inherent value as a human being.
+Employee recognition is a form of work appreciation, and has nothing to do with an employee's inherent value as a human being.

 Unlike employee appreciation, there is generally a limited amount of recognition to go around.
 Not everyone can receive a bonus or be mentioned in a company-wide memo.
 Employee recognition relies on this scarcity to increase the value of the praise it offers.
 If everyone is recognized, higher-achieving employees have less incentive to continue working at their peak level.